shokri-navid/iac-learning/README.md

   docker push localhost:32000/<imageName:version>
 ```

-3- there is no load balancer service in k8s and Microk8s by default and always we shoul install ours. but the K8s team include an metallb that play this role for us. we can enable thi pluging by:
+3- There is no load balancer service in K8s and Microk8s by default; we should always install ours. but the K8s team includes a Metallb that plays this role for us. we can enable this plugin by:

 ``` bash
 microk8s enable metallb
 ```

-also you should enable ingress plugin too by:
+also, you should enable the ingress plugin by:

 ```bash
 microk8s enable ingress